Source code for opendp.mod

 The ``mod`` module provides the classes which implement the

-`OpenDP Programming Framework <../../user/programming-framework/index.html>`_,
+`OpenDP Programming Framework <../../api/user-guide/programming-framework/index.html>`_,

 as well as utilities for enabling features and finding parameter values.